Why Choose Shearwater Sailing School

 Shearwater Sailing School

 Shearwater Sailing School is a family run sailing school specialising in providing a friendly, fun and quality sailing experience.
-All practical and theory courses are taken by expert RYA Yachtmaster Instructors and RYA Cruising Instructors.
+All practical and theory courses are taken by expert RYA Yachtmaster Instructors.
 At £545 for a fully inclusive 5 day RYA course Shearwater Sailing School also offers great value for money

 Based at the picturesque Woolverstone Marina on the beautiful River Orwell near Ipswich, all facilities are immediately available.
 There are excellent road and rail connections with the A12 and railway making Central London only 60 miles away and the A14 offering swift access from the Midlands and North.
 There is free parking on site.